jason-li-codes/AccountingLedger/README.md

 -----

-## 🔍 Interesting Code: Dynamic Filtering with Streams
+## 🔍 Code Highlight: Dynamic Filtering with Streams

 The `runReportCustom` method in `UtilizedMethods.java` demonstrates a clean and efficient way to handle complex, optional filtering using **Java Streams**.
 This single block of code handles all seven possible filtering parameters (date range, time range, description, vendor, and amount range).